 - selections from the University's growing collection of art from Asia, Africa, and the Americas

 - 3-4 special exhibitions per year

 The Japanese Garden at Bellarmine Hall was designed in 1926 by Arthur Asahel Shurcliff for the Walter B. Lasher family.
 Students are welcome to walk the paths and enjoy this charming outdoor space.

-The following two photography exhibitions originated at Fairfield University and are available for rental:
+The following two photography exhibitions were organized by Fairfield University and traveled to venues around the country.